Some new cases of Zilber-Pink in $Y(1)^3$: Proving Theorems and

-As in Remark \ref{rem:periods}, if we define $\Omega_v$ with suitable horizontal bases for $H^1_{DR}(\cE_\lambda/C)^\van(\Delta_v)$, the $\Omega_{v\lambda mn}$ are the (non-zero) entries of a period matrix for $\cE_\lambda\to C$.
-Therefore, the geometric Andr\'e–Grothendieck period conjecture, proved in this case by Ayoub \cite{Ayoub:GPC} and Nori (unpublished)---see \cite[Thm.
-1.1]{BT:GPC} and the remarks thereafter---yields exactly this inequality. \end{proof}
+As in Remark \ref{rem:periods}, if we choose suitable horizontal bases for $H^1_{DR}(\cE_\lambda/C)^\van(\Delta_v)$, then the $\Omega_{v\lambda mn}$ are the entries of a period matrix for $\cE_\lambda\to C$.
+Therefore, the geometric Andr\'e--Grothendieck period conjecture, proved in this case by Ayoub \cite{Ayoub:GPC} and Nori (unpublished)---see \cite[Thm.~1.1]{BT:GPC} and the remarks thereafter---yields exactly this inequality.
+Indeed, by \cite[Cor.~4.17]{BT:GPC} the relative motivic Galois group $\gG_{\rm mot}(M/\bC)$ is always equal to the Zariski closure of the monodromy of the Betti local system of~$M$.
+In our case, the latter is $\gSL_2^r$ because the $\cE_\lambda$ are not generically CM or generically isogenous, so $\dim \gG_{\rm mot}(M/\bC) = 3r$. \end{proof}

-By definition, we have $\Gamma\subset V(J)$.
-Thus, since $J$ is homogeneous, Lemma \ref{graph-dense} implies that
+By definition, $V(J)$ is the cone over the Zariski closure of~$\Gamma$.
+Thus, Lemma~\ref{graph-dense} implies that